 Can you get internal bleeding from a car accident?

-Internal Bleeding – Car accidents often cause trauma to blood vessels within the body, preventing them from clotting or repairing themselves and causing internal bleeding .
+A car accident may cause trauma to blood vessels within the body, preventing them from clotting or repairing themselves, which can lead to internal bleeding .
+Some of the symptoms of internal bleeding include: Abdominal pain.

 How long can you live with internal bleeding?